 That related impact is costly: 21 percent of respondents reported declines in stock price; 14 percent suffered revenue losses tied to delayed product launches; and 17 percent encountered declines in customer satisfaction.

-are shifted into IT from other high-payback projects" just to perform necessary ERP changes, noted one respondent.
+A couple of verbatim responses from respondents should make the hairs on the back of your neck stand up: "Capital expenditure priorities are shifted into IT from other high-payback projects" just to perform necessary ERP changes, noted one respondent.
 Said another: "Change to ERP paralyzes the entire organization in moving forward in other areas that can bring more value."

 No comments: